dr-shiffles/dr-shiffles.github.io/index.md

 Welcome to my website, which I will be using as an online resume and also a place to share the things I create.

+Fun facts about me: I fly airplanes for fun (well, learning to do so anyway).
+I'm fluent in English, Japanese and Bengali; I'm probably more "Mr. Worldwide" than Pitbull.

 # My projects

 ## Shifat's Controls Notes
 I am working towards typing up my notes from my various Control System classes that I took during my studies.
 They are being created and will be updating soon.

 ## PotatoEngineer - YouTube Channel
-I run a YouTube channel mostly consisting of Microsoft Flight Simulator gameplay videos, and drone footage.
-I decided to start the channel during the COVID-19 pandemic to share my group flight sessions with RaidForceOne in Microsoft Flight Simulator 2020, as well as to share my drone videos and various travel-related videos that I make.
+I run a YouTube Channel where I share my drone footage, travel videos, and namely my gameplay videos of Microsoft Flight Simulator 2020.
+I am part of the RaidForceOne group, a discord community of flgiht simmers, and often have group flights.

 # Resume
 Under construction